andifalk/spring-basics-training/README.md

 As we are building the samples using [Gradle](https://gradle.org) your Java IDE should be capable use this.

-* As IntelliJ user support for Gradle is included by default.
+* As [IntelliJ](https://www.jetbrains.com/idea/) user support for Gradle is included by default.
-* As a Visual Studio Code user you have to install the following extensions: _java extension pack_, _spring boot extension pack_ and _gradle language support_.
+* As a [Visual Studio Code](https://code.visualstudio.com/) user you have to install the following extensions: _java extension pack_, _spring boot extension pack_ and _gradle language support_.
-* As an Eclipse user you have to install a plugin via the marketplace
+* As an [Eclipse](https://www.eclipse.org/) or [Spring ToolSuite](https://spring.io/tools) user you have to install a plugin via the marketplace

 ![eclipse](eclipse_gradle.png "eclipse")